Skip to main content

 }'

-When you want to ask follow-up questions about a specific visualization or card, initialize the thread with in_focus_card_id.
-This tells Tako the conversation is about that particular card:
+When you want to ask follow-up questions about a specific visualization or card, initialize the thread with in_focus_card_id, then add your message separately:

 curl -X POST https://tako.com/api/v1/threads \